Path racer

 Path is the old-fashioned Victorian/Edwardian cycling term for track.
-So a path bike is purely for the track and a path racer is essentially a track bike with road geometry and 32mm Course to 38-40mm Demi-Balloon tyres used originally on unpaved roads as well as track.
-Path racers are characterized by a high bottom bracket and track ends that are dual-purpose for both road and track racing and use 120mm spacing for the rear hub, which may be fixed-gear or single-speed coaster brake, with frame angles not quite as steep and bottom bracket lower than a pure path (track bike).
+So a path bike is purely for the track and a path racer is essentially a track bike with road geometry and 32 mm Course to 38–40 mm Demi-Balloon tyres used originally on unpaved roads as well as track.
+Path racers are characterized by a high bottom bracket and track ends that are dual-purpose for both road and track racing and use 120 mm spacing for the rear hub, which may be fixed-gear or single-speed coaster brake, with frame angles not quite as steep and bottom bracket lower than a pure path (track bike).
 Normally, the front fork crown is drilled for a brake.
-Can also be built with mudguard clearances and mudguard eyes.
-They run on 28 inch (635 mm) rims.
+They can also be built with mudguard clearances and mudguard eyes.
+They run on 28-inch (635 mm) rims.
 Another term for path racer is Road-Path or Road-Track.